Go to Yellow Airplanes Home Page

 North Pole Expedition 2002,

-This is our landing zone on the North Pole, actually, Camp Borneo which is located 60 miles from the actual North Pole.
+This is our landing zone on the North Pole, actually, Camp Barneo which is located 60 miles from the actual North Pole.
 The runway here is about 3000 feet long and is cut from solid ice two meters thick floating on top of 12,000 feet of water.

-Other Tremendous Adventures You Can Take * Go to the North Pole
+Electric Guitars for Sale * Go to the North Pole

 Planes on the runway at Camp Borner, an All Ice Runway